 Floating wetlands technology is an innovative solution engineered to enhance the natural process that occurs between water, plants, and microorganisms to remove excess nutrients and contaminants from impaired waterbodies in a passive and natural way.

 These floating wetlands are seasonal and reusable.
 At the end of the growing season, when the plants reach full maturity, the mats are removed from the pond and the nutrient-rich plant material is donated to local community gardens for composting.

-This remediation project was first installed in Fort Pond in 2021 and has been reinstalled for the 2022 season.
-This project has been made possible by a team of dedicated volunteers and two grants from the East Hampton Town Community Preservation Fund Water Quality Improvement Program in 2021 and 2022, and from the Long Island Community Foundation in 2023.
+This remediation project was first installed in Fort Pond in 2021 and has been reinstalled for the 2023 season.
+This project has been made possible by a team of dedicated volunteers and grants from the East Hampton Town Community Preservation Fund Water Quality Improvement Program in 2021 and 2022, and from the Long Island Community Foundation in 2023.

 CLICK HERE to see more photos!